mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>tdm_lu_type_rel_tar_eid</td>
 <td><p>TDM relationship table for target IDs.
 This table maps the target parent Entity ID to its target children Entity IDs per target environment and is populated by a sync of the parent LU.
-The table is used to build the entities list of the children LUs for Delete Only tasks when the TDM task deletes parent entities and their related data from a target environment.</p>
+The table is used to build the entities list of the children LUs for <strong>Delete and load entity</strong> or <strong>Delete entity without load</strong> tasks when the TDM task deletes parent entities and their related data from a target environment.</p>
   <p><a href="/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md#tdm_lu_type_rel_tar_eid">Click for more information about tdm_lu_type_rel_tar_eid.</a></p>
 </td>
 <td>Business Entity</td>